haeena-family/pval/README.md

 ### 4. What's happen

-Pval interface embeds IP Pval Option (experimental option 222) into all transmitted packets. pval/tcpdump is capable to see this option.
+`ipopt on` enables that Pval interface embeds IP Pval Option (experimental option 222) into all transmitted packets. pval/tcpdump is capable to see this option.

 ```shell-session
 $ sudo apt install libpcap-dev